 Most Personal Information collected and processed during the use of any of our products or services is stored on servers located in the European Economic Area (“EEA”).
-Information may be transferred to our other offices and/or to third parties, which may be situated outside the EEA (for example in the country of the local service provider delivering the telecommunications services to end-customer premises) and may be processed by staff operating outside the EEA.
-Such transfer and processing is done in accordance with internationally recognised standards on information security, namely ISO 27001:2013, or via express individual consent, or where the transfer is necessary for one of the other reasons set out in the GDPR such as:
+Information may be transferred to our other offices and/or to third parties (including government or legal bodies, law enforcement agencies or public authorities as required by law in different jurisdictions worldwide, and our partners including installation companies worldwide as part of meeting our contractual obligations), which may be situated outside the EEA (for example in the country of the local service provider delivering the telecommunications services to end-customer premises) and may be processed by staff operating outside the EEA.
+Such transfer and processing is done in accordance with internationally recognised standards or via express individual consent, or where the transfer is necessary for one of the other reasons set out in the GDPR such as:

 - the performance of a contract between us and you;

 - to establish, exercise or defend legal claims, or to protect your vital interests where you may be physically or legally incapable of doing so; and

 - in some limited cases, for our legitimate interest.

 Our Head Office is located in the UK and data transfers between our UK locations and those in the EU are protected by the EU Standard Contractual Clauses.

 We may send you by post or email details of products, services, special offers, promotions and other information that we think may be of interest to you.
 Third parties may also, working on our behalf, market to you via telephone, email and/or direct mail.
 From time to time we may also contact you for customer research purposes.
 You can unsubscribe from such communications at any time, by the unsubscribe link found at the bottom of every marketing email.